agi-now/docs/index.md

 ## 1 Uncontrollable AI

 The AI landscape has been notably transformed by the emergence of Large Language Models (LLMs).
-Their rise has undeniably brought us closer to the horizon of Artificial General Intelligence (AGI).
-Yet, as with any innovative frontier, there are challenges that LLMs may not overcome.
+Their rise has undeniably brought us closer to the Artificial General Intelligence (AGI).
+Yet some challenges that are intrinsic to LLMs make us skeptical if they are the best way to reach AGI.

 ### 1.1 Controlling Probablity